 Overview

 Corgea’s project management live inside each project’s dashboard.
 Use this page to tailor scanning behavior so it aligns with your codebase, compliance needs, and team workflows.
 You can block noisy files, ignore irrelevant CWEs, document policies, and see the operational views you need to keep your application secure.
 Every change you make here applies to future scans for the selected branch.
-If you’re new to these controls, start with the Default Settings and gradually refine the filters after reviewing a few scan reports.File Ignore Rules
+If you’re new to these controls, start with the Default Settings and gradually refine the filters after reviewing a few scan reports.Changing scan settings requires the Can edit project permission.
+The Settings dialog is only available to users with project edit access.

-File ignore rules help you keep scanning focused on the code that matters.
+File ignore rules help you keep findings focused on the code that matters.
+Matching files are skipped for future scans and ignored when new issues are added to the project.
 We already exclude common build artifacts, dependency folders, and generated files, so you typically only need to add rules that are unique to your project structure.Default exclusions

 - Test files: